sauravchaudharysc/Algorithm/Hashing/README.md

  #### Check rehashing.cpp

 <br>
-So we can define a load factor.
+So we can define a load factor.<br>
 ### Load Factor = ratio of(CS/TS)
 If Load Factor becomes greater than threshold(0.75) then this is the time to increase the bucket size.So we are going to find the next prime number which is near to double of size of old